inspec/inspec/docs/resources.rst

 security_policy -- DONE
 =====================================================
 Use the ``security_policy`` InSpec resource to test security policies on the |windows| platform.

 Syntax -- DONE
 -----------------------------------------------------
-A ``security_policy`` InSpec resource block declares the name of a security policy and the value to be tested.
-For example:
+A ``security_policy`` InSpec resource block declares the name of a security policy and the value to be tested:

 .. code-block:: ruby